infogulch/xtemplate/README.md

 ## 💡 Why?

-After bulding some Go websites with [htmx](https://htmx.org) I wished that everything would just get out of the way of writing html templates. xtemplate was created to do all of the things I wish were done for me.

-I hypothesize that xtemplate could be an efficient way to both develop for and serve hypermedia clients.
+After bulding some Go websites with [htmx](https://htmx.org) I wished that everything would just get out of the way of writing html templates.
+I hypothesize that xtemplate is an efficient way to both develop and serve hypermedia applications.

 ## 🎇 Features